-Buddhism teaches that in fact suffering arises from “attachment to desires,” or wanting to control how things map out in our lives.
-It’s one thing to have goals and dreams; these can channel our passions, give us direction, keep us inspired, and help us to use our strengths in service of the world.
+Buddhism teaches that in fact, suffering arises from attachment to desires, or wanting to control how things map out in our lives.
+It’s one thing to have goals and dreams; these can channel our passions, give us direction, keep us inspired, and help us to use our strengths in service to the world.

-It’s when we get attached to how and when things will manifest that we sometimes suffer ~ when a project falls through, a job doesn’t work out, a relationship ends.
+It’s when we get attached to how and when things will manifest that we sometimes suffer–when a project falls through, a job doesn’t work out, or a relationship ends.
 Can we find a way to remain happy and peaceful, even amidst the changing circumstances of our lives?